 Forgetting to Add a Plant

-Last, but definitely not least, don't forget to add some green.
+Last, but not least, don't forget to add some green.
 Look around your home.
 If it seems to be lacking a certain something, try a plant.
 Succulents, Ferns, small potted trees, or simple bouquets from the grocery store all work wonders.
 Even faux florals and greenery can help.

 Eliminating some of these decorating don'ts from your home will result in a more polished look and a space you'll feel proud of.